To The Editor,

 The last question would be a deal-breaker for me.
 It is one thing to follow her conscience and sit as an independent based on this issue, but joining the Liberals so they could get official party status would be a betrayal of all the other Conservative policies she campaigned on.

 Except, she did not publicly campaign on them, did she?
 My final comment is to PC voters.
-If you voted Conservative and have been complaining about her accountability on this issue, to your neighbours, on social media, or in a letter to the editor … when she boycotted the candidates debates during the election, did you also complain about her lack of accountability at that time, did you write a letter to the editor encouraging her to show up and defend her party’s platform?
-If not, you got what you voted for.
+If you have been complaining about her accountability on this issue, to your neighbours, on social media, or in a letter to the editor … where were you when she boycotted all the public candidate debates during the election?
+Did you complain about her lack of accountability at that time?
+Did you write a letter to the editor encouraging her to show up and debate in public?
+Did you vote for her anyway?
+If so, you got what you voted for.

 David Sherwood, Ste-Anne-de-Prescott